 The Research Competition is funded by a gift from the Wisconsin Alumni Research Foundation (WARF).
 Since its founding in 1925, WARF has served the UW–Madison scientific community by patenting research discoveries at the UW–Madison and licensing such technologies to leading companies in Wisconsin, the U.S., and worldwide.
 WARF distributes the income from these commercial licenses in an appropriate manner between the UW–Madison Office of the VCRGE, the inventors, and their departments (http://www.warf.ws/).
 The Research Committee Competitions are two means by which the Office of the VCRGE distributes the gift to faculty and permanent PI’s on campus.

 The application process begins with an online application form, including short abstract, budget, project description, and other information.
 After the application deadline, your file will be assigned to a member of the Arts and Humanities Research Committee, who will contact you or your department administrator about setting up an appointment for an interview.
 At the interview, your interviewer will ask you follow-up questions to the written application and your cv, and try to learn as much as possible about your research project, your budget priorities, and your qualifications as well as the results of projects previously funded by the Research Committee.
 In the case of junior faculty, the interviewer also speaks with the department chair.
 At a Research Committee meeting, the interviewer then presents your proposal, and answers questions from other committee members.
-The committee interviewer acts as your representative, and thus you should make sure that he or she understands your project as well as possible.
+The committee interviewer will present your proposal to the Research Committee, and thus you should make sure that he or she understands your project as well as possible.
 Decisions for funding are made by the committee as a whole.
 You will be informed of the results of the competition by the end of December.
 We encourage you to speak with Associate Vice Chancellor Lea Jacobs to get feedback on your proposal.

 In general, faculty submit proposals for the type of research and scholarly activity for which they were hired, on which they will receive tenure, or into which their activities have turned through their time on campus.
 In the Arts, such research activities might mean creating original works of art, developing new repertory for a musical instrument, or writing on the theory of set design.
 In the Humanities, it is more likely to involve the research for and/or writing of an article or a book chapter.
-Note that since WARF explicitly supports the research mission of the University, rather than instruction, applications must be for research and not classroom projects, and any requests for salary is expected to support full time research activity.
-Overall, there is a tremendous amount of variety to the research on campus.
+Note that since WARF explicitly supports the research mission of the University rather than instruction, applications must be for research and not classroom projects, and any requests for salary is expected to support full time research activity.
+Overall, there is a tremendous variety to the research on campus.
 If you have questions about the appropriateness of your project, please contact Associate Vice Chancellor Lea Jacobs (2-1044).

 Many different types of projects are funded through the Research Competition.
 In general, the Committee gives preference to original scholarship/research/creative activity, but takes into consideration the type of research products that are appropriate for individual disciplines and fields.